skip to content

 Public Engagement training and professional development

 The CIMR is keen to encourage and embed public engagement as part of our positive research culture.
 As we are part of the University of Cambridge staff and students are eligible to attend the free Engaged Researcher series.
 The training covers specific public engagement aspects from advanced evaluation, enagaging with policy, school audiences, and animating research.
-Last year (2020) Dr Michael Weekes won the VC Collaboration Award in research impact.
+In 2020 Dr Michael Weekes won the VC Collaboration Award in research impact.

 Other central professional development and recognition awards also include: